You can open a list for selecting an item to fill an attribute value. In the attribute input field, click the selection button or press F4.

 The item selection form supports the same actions that are available in the list form: adding list items, editing list item attributes, moving items between folders (if the window contains a folder tree), and so on.

 For example, if a list of companies does not include the company you need, you can enter it right here and select it immediately to use as a document attribute.
-You can also edit some attributes of an existing company (provided that you have rights for editing them).
+You can also edit some attributes of an existing company (provided that you have the right to edit them).

 Note.
 The Enter key has different effects in selection forms and list forms.
 In a selection form, pressing Enter selects an item and closes the form (unless a different behavior is explicitly specified by the application developer), while in a list form it opens a form for viewing and editing the selected item.
 To edit a list item in a selection form, use the command of the All actions menu or press F2.